 Your Key Account as generally defined as those top 20-25% of your accounts that bring you 75-80% of your dollars.
 You should reset this at least annually, as rates and spending levels change.
-You may be looking at this by individual station, or by your entire cluster.
+You may be looking at this by individual business unit, or by your entire cluster.

 - Go to Financials>Account Billing>Monthly Billing.
-If you manager your account prioritization by station, choose your first station.
-If you manage your account prioritization by cluster, choose all station.
+If you manage your account prioritization by business unit, choose your first business unit.
+If you manage your account prioritization by cluster, choose all business units.

 - Choose Local, unless you want to include National accounts in your prioritization.